lvillani/vagrant-metadata/README.md

         │       └── precise64.box
         └── metadata.json

-At this point simply go to the `precise64` and run `vagrant-metadata`:
+At this point simply go to the `precise64` directory and run `vagrant-metadata`:

     cd precise64
     vagrant-metadata

-See?
-We don't even have to specify the box name, description or base URL!
+Notice that we don't even have to specify the box name, description or base URL.

 Sync this directory with your remote server and you are done.